xpsi-group/xpsi/docs/source/install.rst

 The ``.html`` files can then found in ``xpsi/docs/build/html``, along with the notebooks for the tutorials in this documentation.
 The ``.html`` files can naturally be opened in a browser.
-You need the relevant extensions and a theme such as the Sphinx `Read the Docs theme`__.
+You need the relevant extensions (such as ``nbsphinx``, which you will be prompted to install) and atheme such as the Sphinx `Read the Docs theme`__.
 Customisation can be made in the ``xpsi/docs/source/conf.py`` script.

 __ https://sphinx-rtd-theme.readthedocs.io/en/latest/

-Note that if you require links to the source code in the HTML files, you need to ensure Sphinx imports the ``xpsi`` package from the *source* directory instead of from the ``~/.local/lib`` directory of the user.
+Note that if you require links to the source code in the HTML files, you need to ensure Sphinx imports the ``xpsi`` package from the source directory instead of from the ``~/.local/lib`` directory of the user.
 To enforce this, insert the path to the source directory into ``sys.path`` in the ``conf.py`` script.
 Then make sure the extension modules are inside the source directory